Privacy Policy

 Data Storage

-Online data for contacting patients and to book appointments is stored on Cliniko.
+Patients and Room Renters: Online data for contacting and to book appointments is stored on Cliniko.
 Cliniko uses Amazon Web Services (AWS) and is a member of the Association of Cloud Infrastructure Service Providers in Europe.
 Cliniko is GDPR compliant.

-Clinical records were historically hand written and stored in a locked filing cabinet at the home address of Katherine Terry, business owner.
+Patients: Clinical records were historically hand written.
+Paper notes are stored in a locked filing cabinet in room 1 at the New Milton clinic.
 Access to the written notes is only permitted to myself and associate osteopaths.
 Clinical notes are now stored on Cliniko which is GDPR compliant.
 If written notes are transferred to the online system the written notes are destroyed.

-In the event of the death of the data holder, responsibility for patient records will fall to Michelle Hancock.
+In the event of the death of the data holder, responsibility for patient / room renter records will fall to Michelle Hancock.
 She will be responsible for holding and managing access to the records.

 If requested by the patient, or we know the patient will no longer be able to attend the clinic due to relocating etc. (after the minimum statutory requirements) records are destroyed by shredding or incineration, electronic records are permanently deleted from the system.